GENERAL TERMS AND CONDITIONS OF ALLOCATION AND USE – "The MIX" VISITOR BADGE

 1. PURPOSE AND ACCEPTANCE

-These General Terms and Conditions of Allocation and Use ("GTC") set out the contractual relationship between Metz Evénements and Customers as regards the provision of Visitor Badges for "The MIX" (an event which is due to be held at the Venue on 14 and 15 June 2023) via the Event Website.
+These General Terms and Conditions of Allocation and Use ("GTC") set out the contractual relationship between Metz Evénements and Customers as regards the provision of Visitor Badges for "The MIX" (an event which is due to be held at the Venue on 13 and 14 December 2023) via the Event Website.
 These GTC apply to Customers and all Visitors.

 In requesting a Visitor Badge, Customers acknowledge that they have fully understood and unreservedly accept all the provisions of these GTC.
 This acceptance is confirmed prior to obtaining a Visitor Badge, when the Customer clicks on the check-box "Accept the Terms and Conditions of Allocation and Use - Visitor Badge".